 The end goal of almost every coach training program — whether in-person or online — is to prepare you to take a credentialing or certification exam.

 While certification is not required in order to begin coaching clients, it is highly recommend if you want to be taken seriously as a professional life coach.
+Recent research suggests that 83% of coaching clients believe that holding a coaching certification was important to their decision.

 Becoming a certified coach means that an accredited third-party organization tested your knowledge and can verify that you know what you are doing and are prepared to coach clients in a well-rounded, ethical, psychologically sound way.
 This is a challenging and sometimes expensive process, but becoming a certified coach means that you have the respect of your peers and potential clients in a way that you cannot achieve if you choose to operate without those credentials.